nicwortel/phpstorm-ide-config/README.md

+Note: I use PHPStorm 8.
+This might work with other versions as well, but I cannot guarantee.

 # Installation

 Before you do this, make sure PHPStorm is not running, or it will overwrite your changes.

+Use the following commands to go to the config directory, remove some default directories, and pull the files from my repository:

 ```bash
 # replace .WebIdeXX with the actual name of the folder: .WebIde70 for PHPStorm 7, .WebIde80 for PHPStorm 8.